Depression (PDQ®): Supportive care - Patient Information [NCI]Skip to the navigation

 - Anxiety or worry about the future.

-Signs that you have adjusted to the cancer diagnosis and treatment include being able to stay active in daily life and continue in your roles such as:
+Signs that you have adjusted to the cancer diagnosis and treatment include the following:

 Some cancer patients may have a higher risk of depression.

 There are known risk factors for depression after a cancer diagnosis.
+Anything that increases your chance of developing depression is called a risk factor for depression.
 Factors that increase the risk of depression are not always related to the cancer.

 Risk factors related to cancer that may cause depression include the following: